antonfirsov/docs/2016/05-corerc2/announcing-core-rc2.md

 .NET Core and ASP.NET Core have improved significantly since RC1.
 We've added features and improved performance and reliability.
 RC1 was "Go Live" and so is RC2.
 "Go Live" means you can call Microsoft Support for help with issues.

+Note that the .NET Core SDK includes a new telemetry feature.
+See the end of the post for more information on .NET Core Tools data collection.

 Platform Support
 ================